Opioid epidemic in the United States: Prescription drug monitoring

 The Opioid Task Force 2018 Progress Report states that between 2013 and 2017 opioid prescriptions have decreased by 22.2%, which includes a 9% decrease from 2016 to 2017 alone.
 The AMA Opioid Task Force also reports a 389% increase in physician participation in PDMPs.
 Further, physicians are encouraged to co-prescribe naloxone to those at risk of overdose.
-In 2017 alone, weekly filled naloxone prescriptions have doubled from 3,500 to 8,000 and more than 50,000 physicians were certified in 2017 to provide in-office buprenorphine.
+In 2017 alone, weekly filled naloxone prescriptions have more than doubled from 3,500 to 8,000 and more than 50,000 physicians were certified in 2017 to provide in-office buprenorphine.
 Patrice A. Harris, chair of the AMA Opioid Task Force, urges increased participation by physicians, saying "what is needed now is a concerted effort to greatly expand access to high quality care for pain and for substance use disorders.
 Unless and until we do that, this epidemic will not end."

 In the media

 Media coverage has largely focused on law-enforcement solutions to the epidemic, which portray the issue as criminal, whereas some see it as a medical issue.
 There has been differential reporting on how white suburban or rural addicts of opioids are portrayed compared to black and Hispanic urban addicts, often of heroin, reinforcing stereotypes of drug users and drug-using offenders.
 In newspapers, white addicts' stories are often given more space, allowing for a longer backstory explaining how they became addicted, and what potential they had before using drugs.
 In early 2016 the national desk of The Washington Post began an investigation with assistance from fired Drug Enforcement Administration regulator Joseph Razzazzisi on the rapidly increasing numbers of opioid related deaths.

 While media coverage has focused more heavily on overdoses among whites, use among African, Hispanic and Native Americans has increased at similar rates.
 Deaths by overdose among white, black, and Native Americans increased by 200–300% from 2010 to 2014.
 During this time period, overdoses among Hispanics increased 140%, and the data available on overdoses by Asians was not comprehensive enough to draw a conclusion.

 In August 2014, the website Annals of Emergency Medicine collaborated with the Academic Life in Emergency Medicine (ALiEM) and posted a discussion board about the opioid epidemic.
 The discussion acquired a little over 1000 readers and lasted roughly 14 days.
 There were four questions posted on the discussion that encouraged readers to share their opinions on how opioids should be prescribed and used.